sauxpa/connectivity_loss/README.md

 latent space, in particular 0-homology characterizes the connectivity of the space.

 Calculations of persistence diagrams are performed with Gudhi (http://gudhi.gforge.inria.fr/).

+*  	connectivity_high_dim : investigate the connectivity of random point clouds as a function of dimension via their 0-persistence diagrams.

+*  	gaussian_toy_reconstruction : 2d and 3d examples of autoencoder regularization via connectivity loss.

+* stronger_connectivity_denser_latent_space : similar to gaussian_toy_reconstruction, visualize the densification effect of the latent space with higher penalties on the connectivity loss.